-This Creamy Pumpkin Gnocchi is the perfect fall comfort food.
+This Creamy Pumpkin Gnocchi recipe is the perfect fall comfort food.
 With a rich pumpkin sage sauce, pillowy bites of gnocchi and crunchy fried sage to top it off.
 Easy to make and ready in under 30 minutes, it’s also vegan and easily made gluten free!

 Ingredients in Creamy Pumpkin Gnocchi